Lookout for Squash Bugs

 - Early control is essential, not just because younger plants are more prone to damage but also because they are more difficult to kill the older they get.

 - Frequent scouting and handpicking are effective, especially when you have only a few squash plants to care for.

 - Squash bugs can simply be knocked off into a bucket of soapy water.

-- Look for copper colored egg masses on underside of leaves and crush them or tear off that part of the leave to destroy/dispose of them.
+- Look for copper colored egg masses on underside of leaves and crush them or tear off that part of the leaf to destroy/dispose of them

 - Plant earlier in the season, in early April, will allow you to harvest squash before squash bug populations’ increase.
 However, remember to prepare for frost protection if planting early.